Teachers serve as ‘powers for good’ at New York Prisons

 Tucker was first incarcerated at the age of 15, went to prison at 18, and was released in March 2020 after 20 years behind bars, just as the pandemic was shutting down public life.
 Now, he is a member of the Ready, Willing & Able program in New York City, a 12-month program which provides many formerly incarcerated people like Tucker with a home and a job as they prepare to find permanent housing and income.

 Tucker’s time at RTA marked a turning point in his life.
-After he’d been incarcerated for 11 years in 2011, he said he had a reality check, and decided to get his life together.
+After he’d been incarcerated for 11 years in 2011, he had a reality check, and decided to get his life together.

 “I wanted to keep myself busy, keep myself together and come home,” he said.
 “I changed my image of who I am, and it felt good that I could do that.
 I did it for me.
 I didn’t change for others, I changed for me.